Puppy Training – Teaching your Dog the Basic Commands

 The Alpha Dog

-Becoming the alpha dog, or pack leader, will make your puppy more calm, and will allow you much greater leverage and control in further training.
-Anyone who owns two dogs will see that one always establishes dominance over the other.
-This is a way for the dogs to know their place and duty.
-Just as a sheep herding dog will see the sheep as her family and fiercely protect them, your dog will fiercely protect your family as she grows older and more capable if she deems it necessary.
-When you try to intervene by teaching her not to bark at the neighbors or attack other dogs that pass you while out walking, she will not listen because you are her subordinate.
-The best time to establish your dominance over a dog, especially a large breed, is during puppyhood.
-Certainly not a license for abuse, establishing dominance means setting rules for proper behavior, and slowly asking for respect, always keeping in mind reasonable expectations for your animal.
-Be consistent with positive reinforcement for good behavior, and be aware of exactly what you are teaching your puppy about manners and behavior.
-One tip to remember is that a tired puppy is usually a good puppy, so keep up the exercise; a walk is a great way to establish leadership as long as you are walking your dog, and she is not walking you.
+Becoming the alpha dog, or pack leader, will help your puppy become calmer and will give you much greater leverage and control in further training.
+Anyone who owns two dogs will notice that one always establishes dominance over the other.
+This is how the dogs know their place and duty.
+Just as a sheep-herding dog will see the sheep as her family and fiercely protect them, your dog will fiercely protect your family as she grows older and more capable, if she deems it necessary.
+When you try to intervene by teaching her not to bark at the neighbors or attack other dogs while out walking, she will not listen because you are her subordinate.

 When you begin puppy training at the right age, you set the foundation for a solid, trusting relationship between you and your dog.
-Love your puppy, but know that pack rules are a natural part of life.
+Love your puppy, but understand that pack rules are a natural part of life.
 You will be much more effective at training and behavior modification as the pack leader, and your cute puppy will grow into your happy, respectful companion.

 Share: